brrygrdn/corundum/README.md

   vagrant package --vagrantfile Vagrantfile.pkg
   ```

   This will create package.box in your working directory.
-This file can be distributed to your team directly
+This file can be
-  so they can skip steps 1-5.
+  distributed to your team directly so they can skip steps 1-5.

+  The Vagrantfile.pkg ensures the box is packaged with network configuration
+  and folder syncing that would always need to be in the client Vagrantfile

 6. Add the packaged VM to Vagrant for future use

   ```
-  vagrant box add corundum package.box
+  vagrant box add brrygrdn/corundum package.box
   ```

 7. Cleanup

-  Before provisioning a corundum-based VM in one of your projects, make sure you tear down the VM used
+  Before provisioning a corundum-based VM in one of your projects, make
-  to create the packaged version by going to your working directory for this repo and running:
+  sure you tear down the VM used to create the packaged version
+  by going to your working directory for this repo and running:

   ```
   vagrant halt
   ```

   This ensures forwarded ports are free for new VMs.

-### A note on Vagrantfile.pkg

-This file contains some default ports and symlinks that are duplicated in the main Vagrantfile.
-Feel free to omit this if you would rather set these directly in your project's Vagrantfile.

 ## Using Corundum in a project